 What happens during a stroke?

+Firstly, on this page we talk about the presentation of strokes and then talk about stroke care at home.
 A mini-stroke, otherwise known as a transient ischaemic attack (TIA), happens when the blood supply to a part of the brain is cut off.
 The resulting lack of oxygen to the brain results in the damage, or in some cases the death, of certain brain cells.
 Strokes can also be caused by bleeding in the brain, and these are called haemorrhagic strokes.

 The effects of having a stroke can vary greatly from person to person depending on the type and severity of the attack – as does the chance of making a full recovery.
 Amongst other things, your loved one may require assistance with the following as part of the stroke recovery process: